watersofthack/WaterSoft/README.md

 ## 3. Cloud Computing

-*(Coming soon)*
-This section will include tutorials and tools for deploying data analytics and machine learning models in cloud environments.
+Training materials, tutorials, and example notebooks for cloud and edge computing are available in the WaterSoft GitHub repository.
+Please review them to maximize your learning experience.